intentor/adic/README.md

 }
 ```

-To perform a bindings setup, call the `SetupBindings()` method in the container:
+To perform a bindings setup, call the `SetupBindings()` method in the container, passing the binding setup object as a parameter:

 ```cs
 //Setup by generics...